batty2021/UFOs/README.md

 # Results
 - how someone might use the new webpage by using the search criteria?
-    - first i created a table to organize UFO data that is stored as a javaScript array, or a list, then the table would have the ability to filter data based on search criteria and would be created using javaScript as primary coding language.
+    - first i created a table to organize UFO data that is stored in a javaScript array, or a list, then the table would have the ability to filter data based on search criteria and would be created using javaScript as primary coding language.
 After i Created we could populate, and dynamically filter a table using JavaScript, CSS and HTML.
-Finaly ; we can use the created webpage through browser.here are some images to perform the search;
+Also i customized my webpage using Bootstrap, and equip my table with several fully functional filters that will allow users to interact with our visualizations.
+Here are some images below to perform the search;

 ![UFO_Sightings](https://user-images.githubusercontent.com/77947860/159144805-acf650af-7459-4337-8a05-e572f41e5a25.png)
 ![filter_search2](https://user-images.githubusercontent.com/77947860/159144792-faa87bad-b8ca-42ac-94ae-09c2285f0c77.png)

+# Summary

+   Some drawback of using this webpage are client-side security, browser support and lack of debugging facility.
+I recommend further development to solve those problemes, it needs more modern core javascript and web API features.